Medium/falkor-archived/README.md

 Fails the test if the response body doesn't begin with the provided XSSI prefix.
 The prefix will also be stripped before the response body is parsed as JSON.

+#### .addJsonSchema(schemaPath)

+Adds a JSON schema (or an array of JSON schema) to be used later by validateJsonById().
+This method is also useful for adding schema which are referenced by the main schema being validated in validateJson().
+Every schema added using this method needs to have an id property.

 #### .validateJson(schemaPath)

 Validates the response body against a JSON schema.
 The validator is taken from the Chromium project and implements a subset of the official spec.
 See the file header in lib/json-schema/json-schema.js for exact details on what is supported.

+#### .validateJsonById(schemaId)

+Same as validateJson, but looks up a schema that was added earlier using addJsonSchema().

 #### .evaluate(fn)